huggingface/transformers/docs/source/converting_tensorflow_models.rst

 Converting Tensorflow Checkpoints
 =======================================================================================================================

-A command-line interface is provided to convert original Bert/GPT/GPT-2/Transformer-XL/XLNet/XLM checkpoints in models than be loaded using the ``from_pretrained`` methods of the library.
+A command-line interface is provided to convert original Bert/GPT/GPT-2/Transformer-XL/XLNet/XLM checkpoints to models that can be loaded using the ``from_pretrained`` methods of the library.

 .. note::
     Since 2.3.0 the conversion script is now part of the transformers CLI (**transformers-cli**) available in any